web-platform-tests/wpt/README.md

 The tests are designed to be run from your local computer.
 The test environment requires [Python 2.7+](http://www.python.org/downloads) (but not Python 3.x).
-You will also need a copy of OpenSSL.

 On Windows, be sure to add the Python directory (`c:\python2x`, by default) to your `%Path%` [Environment Variable](http://www.computerhope.com/issues/ch000549.htm),